krustlet/krustlet/docs/howto/krustlet-on-microk8s.md

 # Running Krustlet on [microk8s](https://microk8s.io)

-These are steps for running krustlet node(s) and [microk8s](https://microk8s.io) on the same machine.
+These are steps for running Krustlet node(s) and [microk8s](https://microk8s.io) on the same machine.

 ## Prerequisites